 Free things to do in La Jolla: Children's Pool seals

-La Jolla’s Children’s Pool was supposed to be a swimming area for kids, as its name implies.
+As its name implies, the Children’s Pool was supposed to be a swimming area for kids.
 The seawall was built in 1931 to protect the area from rough waters.
-The protected area has gradually filled up with sand to form a little beach that seals and sea lions have called home since about 1992.

-Though there is controversy regarding whether they should be permitted to stay, on any given day, locals and tourist can catch a glimpse of them sunbathing, swimming and nursing their pups.
-It’s pretty cute and kids love it.
-See my guide to visiting the La Jolla seals and sea lions.
+Though there is controversy regarding whether they should be permitted to stay, on any given day, locals and tourists can catch a glimpse of them sunbathing, swimming, and nursing their pups.
+It’s pretty cute, and kids love it.

 Children’s Pool